acs2325/fibonacci/README.md

 Calculate the $Nth$ term of $F_{k}$, a generalized fibonacci  sequence. $F_{k,N} \equiv F_{N-1} + F_{N-2} + ... + F_{N-k}$

 #### To Run:
-just specify a term number `N` (0-indexed) list of initial conditions `ics` as integers separated by spaces:
+just specify a term number `N` (0-indexed) and a list of initial conditions `ics` as integers separated by spaces:

 `python fib.py -N 16 -ics 1 1`